vsrinivas/coyotos/src/base/lib/runtime/README_runtime.txt

 		 5  [PS]	Endpoint capability to initial invoke endpt 6  [C]         Creator-provided extra capability,
 		                used for runtime environment.
+		 7  [PS,CONS]	Entry capability to Address Space handler

-	         7  [RT]        May be clobbered by low-level startup 8  [RT]        May be clobbered by low-level startup 9  [RT]        May be clobbered by low-level startup
+	         7  [RT]        May be clobbered by low-level startup 8  [RT]        May be clobbered by low-level startup 9  [RT]        May be clobbered by low-level startup 10 [RT]        May be clobbered by low-level startup

 	         5-23 registers available to the application